-They may look like a cross between a gigantic cauliflower and a rock, but stromatolites are incredibly important – they’re the first evidence of life on Earth.
+The stromatolites of Hamelin Pool at Hamelin Station Reserve may look like a cross between a gigantic cauliflower and a rock, but they are incredibly important – they’re modern examples of the earliest known form life on Earth.

 Stromatolites – Greek for ‘layered rock’ – are microbial reefs created by cyanobacteria (formerly known as blue-green algae).

 Stromatolite deposits are formed by sediment trapping and binding, and/or by precipitation activities of the microbial communities (Awramik 1976).
 The microbes are active on the surface layer of the stromatolites, while the underlying build-up is a lithified remnant of former microbial surface communities, that could be interpreted as a trace-fossil.

 These deposits built up very slowly: a single 1m structure may be 2,000 to 3,000 years old.
 But the tiny microbes that make up modern stromatolites are similar to organism that existed 3.5 billion years ago!
 Consider that the Earth itself has been around for 4.5 billion years, and that Homo sapiens have only been on Earth for 195,000 years.(1)